timacdonald/json-api/README.md

 ## Digging deeper

-We have now covered the basics of exposing attributes and relationships, so we will dive into some more advanced topics to give you even more control over your API responses.
+We have now covered the basics of exposing attributes and relationships on your resources.
+We will now cover more advanced topics to give you even greater control.

 ### Attributes